 Filing Permanent Resident Petition

-A representative of CIE will then meet with the Head of the hiring department to make the final determination about filing the petition, discuss the best immigrant category to be used, the relevant requirements and procedures, the probabilities for approval, and to give an estimate of related costs.
+A representative of CGE will then meet with the Head of the hiring department to make the final determination about filing the petition, discuss the best immigrant category to be used, the relevant requirements and procedures, the probabilities for approval, and to give an estimate of related costs.

-A representative of CIE, designated by the Office of the Vice Chancellor, will sign all documents related to applications for Labor Certification or immigrant petitions.
+A representative of CGE, designated by the Office of the Vice Chancellor, will sign all documents related to applications for Labor Certification or immigrant petitions.
 If the services of an attorney will be used, the G-28 form will be signed by a representative of the General Counsel’s Office.